 When you optimize parameters of a Simulink® model to meet design requirements, Simulink Design Optimization™ software automatically converts the requirements into a constrained optimization problem and then solves the problem using optimization techniques.

-Optimize controller parameters using the Response Optimizer.
+Optimize controller parameters to meet step response requirements using Response Optimizer.